prasanna-santhanam/customer-churn-prediction/README.md

 ## 📌 Overview

-This project presents an exploratory and analytical study of food ordering patterns from **FoodHub**, a fictional food delivery platform.
+This project presents an exploratory and analytical study of food ordering patterns from a company called **FoodHub** (similar to Uber eats, Zomato etc), a fictional food delivery platform.
 The analysis focuses on customer behavior, cuisine popularity, delivery performance, and potential business insights.

 The objective is to uncover actionable insights that could help improve customer experience, drive repeat orders, and optimize business strategy.